lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-01-26-Set_theory.md

 Recall that $\aleph_0$ is the cardinality of the natural numbers, and the cardinality of the continuum is thought by many to be
 $\aleph_1$ or $\aleph_2$; already $\aleph_\omega$ is beyond our comprehension, let alone $\kappa = \aleph_{\aleph_{\aleph_\ddots}}$.
-And yet, as Boolos remarks, such a $\kappa$ is positively "teensy" compared with the large cardinals often assumed in order to extend ZFC; their existence (he argues) must be even more dubious.
+And yet, as Boolos remarks, this $\kappa$ is positively "teensy" compared with the large cardinals often assumed in order to extend ZFC; their existence (he argues) must be even more dubious.

-Category theory goes beyond Zermelo simply because it adopts, as its starting point, the category **Set** of all ZF sets and functions.
+Category theory goes beyond Zermelo and even ZF simply because it adopts, as its starting point, the category **Set** of all ZF sets and functions.
 To my mind this is like a billionaire's son calling up his father the day after he arrives at university saying, "Dad, I need more money."
 His father asks what happened to the billion-dollar sum he had been given and the son replies "I spent it all on NFTs".
 When people demand stronger set theories to serve as a foundation for category theory I am tempted to ask, what is to stop you from forming the category of all sets in that extended set theory?
 Also odd is the sort of extension proposed: sometimes just one or two levels of classes, sometimes an additional "universe" (a large cardinal, yielding a set model of ZF) and sometimes a countable series of such cardinals.
 All of these extensions are trivial compared with what the axiom of replacement gave us over the Zermelo sets: *transfinitely many* additional levels above the world of ordinary mathematics.
 It's like the kid saying he'd be fine with just $10 extra.

 I'd be interested to hear of mathematical domains that require more than the Zermelo universe of sets without referring to topics explicitly connected with set theory.

-### Set theory and proof assistants
+### ZF and proof assistants

 Here's one answer to my question: ZF set theory turns out to be surprisingly close to the calculus of inductive constructions (CIC), the type theory implemented by Coq and Lean.
 [Werner](https://link.springer.com/chapter/10.1007/BFb0014566)